Notified a positive military drug test or urinalysis?

 THC use is not legal in the U.S. military.
 The Department of Defense (DoD) has a strict zero-tolerance policy regarding the use of THC (tetrahydrocannabinol), the psychoactive component found in cannabis, regardless of its legal status in various states.
 This policy applies to all forms of THC, including delta-9 THC (found in marijuana), delta-8 THC, and other THC variants, whether derived from marijuana or hemp.

-- The military prohibits the use of any substances that are illegal under federal law.
-Although some states have legalized the use of marijuana for medical or recreational purposes, it remains illegal at the federal level and is specifically prohibited by Article 112a of the UCMJ.
+The military prohibits the use of any substances that are illegal under federal law.
+Although some states have legalized the use of marijuana and other THC9 (Delta-9-THC) for medical or recreational purposes, it remains illegal at the federal level and is specifically prohibited by Article 112a of the UCMJ.

-- In addition to THC, the use of CBD (cannabidiol) products derived from hemp is also prohibited by service regulations.
-Although CBD products are legal under the 2018 Farm Bill and do not have the same psychoactive effects as THC, the DoD bans their use because they can contain trace amounts of THC, which could result in a positive drug test.
+The use of CBD (cannabidiol) products derived from hemp is prohibited by service regulations enforced through Article 92 of the UCMJ.
+Although CBD products are legal under the 2018 Farm Bill and do not have the same psychoactive effects as marijuana, the DoD bans their use because they can contain trace amounts of THC9, which could result in a positive drug test for THC9.

-Let Korody Law provide you a free case consultation regarding a positive THC drug test.
+Let Korody Law provide you a free case consultation regarding a positive military drug test.

-While delta-8 and delta-9 THC are chemically similar and both offer psychoactive effects, they differ in potency, legality, availability, and the nature of their effects.
-Delta-8 THC is often marketed as a legal, milder alternative to delta-9 THC, with milder psychoactive properties.
+While THC8 and THC9 are chemically similar and both offer psychoactive effects, they differ in potency, legality, availability, and the nature of their effects.
+THC8 is often marketed as a legal, milder alternative to THC8, with milder psychoactive properties.

 1. Chemical Structure: